 Benchmarking: Our outreach team will set up Portfolio Manager accounts for business owners using mobile tools.
 We will have them share permissions to give SMCEW ongoing visibility to their data and progress.

 Financing and funding through other County programs.
-In particular, BayREN’s new commercial program offers microloans for amounts less than $2,500.
-The Green Business Program offers a “prebate” of $500 to offset the cost of one or more projects (including EE projects) a business needs to complete in order to be certified as a Green Business.
+In particular, BayREN’s new commercial program currently offers microloans for amounts less than $2,500.
+The Green Business Program currently offers a “prebate” of $500 to offset the cost of one or more projects (including EE projects) a business needs to complete in order to be certified as a Green Business.

 Referrals to PG&E RPIs and trade professionals.